-- 3.8.4 Charter of Religious Rights for South Africa is currently being developed and will be put as a proposal to a public conference to be held on 21 October 2010 In the proposed Charter the following religious rights and freedoms are identified the rights and freedoms are merely mentioned without going into all the subdivisions.
-The references are to the articles in the proposed Charter of Religious Rights for South Africa. - The right to believe or not to believe (art 1 2.3) - The obligations of the state with regard to religious rights (art 3 3.2, art 9.3)

-- The right to observe and exercise one's religion (art 4 4.4) - The right to education consistent with ones religious convictions (art 7 and 8). - The right to maintain particular matrimonial, family and personal legal traditions (art 5) - The right to institutional freedom (art 9) - The rights and obligations of religion with regard to the laws of the land (art 9.4, 10). - The right of religion to freedom of expression (art 6 6.3). - The right of religion to freedom of association (art 1-2.2) - The right of religion to freedom of propagation (art 6.2). - The right to religious dignity (art 6.3). - The right of religion to solicit, receive, manage and spend voluntary financial and other forms of support and contributions. - The right of religion to conduct upliftment and charity work in the community and to establish maintain and contribute to charity and welfare associations, and solicit, manage, distribute and spend funds for this purpose.
+- 4. A Charter of Religious Rights for South Africa is currently being developed, as put as put as a proposal to a public conference held on 21 October 2010.
+In the proposed Charter, the following religious rights and freedoms were identified the rights and freedoms are merely mentioned without going into all the subdivisions.
+The references are to the Articles in the proposed Charter of Religious Rights for South Africa: - the right to believe or not to believe (Article 1-2.3) - the obligations of the state with regard to religious rights (Article 3-3.2, Article 9.3) - the right to observe and exercise one's religion (Article 4-4.4) - the right to education consistent with one's religious convictions (Article 7 and Article 8) - the right to maintain particular matrimonial, family and personal legal traditions (Article 5) - the right to institutional freedom (Article 9) - the rights and obligations of religion with regard to the laws of the land (Article 9.4, 10) - the right of religion to freedom of expression (Article 6-6.3) - the right of religion to freedom of association (Article 1-2.2) - the right of religion to freedom of propagation (Article 6.2) - the right to religious dignity (Article 6.3) - the right of religion to solicit, receive, manage and spend voluntary financial and other forms of support and contributions - the right of religion to conduct upliftment and charity work in the community and to establish, maintain and contribute to charity and welfare associations, and to solicit, manage, distribute and spend funds for this purpose.